Particle-Network/universal-deposit/sdk/README.md

 ### Key Concepts

 1. **Intermediary Wallet**: A JWT-based embedded wallet (via Particle Auth Core) that owns the Universal Account.
-The consumer app connects to Auth Core and provides the address and provider to the SDK.
+The SDK handles Auth Core connection internally.

 2. **Universal Account**: The smart account that provides deposit addresses and chain abstraction features.
 Created using the intermediary wallet's address.

-3. **Auth Core Provider**: The signing provider from `@particle-network/auth-core-modal` that signs sweep transactions.
-Must be connected via JWT before initializing the SDK.

-4. **Sweep Flow**: Deposits are detected via balance polling, then automatically swept to the user's connected wallet on Arbitrum.
+3. **Auto-sweep**: Deposits are detected via balance polling, then automatically swept to the user's connected wallet on Arbitrum.

 ## Installation